swblain-glyndwr/personal_project/README.md

 - Maps ad/MASID assignments to browsing data and infers impressions (Next Ads doesn't currently have a functional GA tagging setup)
 - Aggregates the results and exports them to the [Next Ads 2.0](https://lookerstudio.google.com/u/0/reporting/f3dace74-791a-413d-b0e7-9d5a350b1c3a/page/p_0wnaekamod) dashboard

-An high-level explanation of the results methodology and associated caveats are outlined in the following document: [Next Ads Dashboard - Diagrams for Interpretation](https://drive.google.com/file/d/1JEYtwoAYEdMHqSeTY7w3u5OwkJLx31eq/view).
+A high-level explanation of the results methodology and associated caveats are outlined in the following document: [Next Ads Dashboard - Diagrams for Interpretation](https://drive.google.com/file/d/1JEYtwoAYEdMHqSeTY7w3u5OwkJLx31eq/view).
+There is also a 'Guidance' page at the back of the Looker dashboard linked above that is intended to be a more stakeholder-friendly summary of the these diagrams.

 #### Results - Dev
 There is no 'dev' results job because:
 - The process is less complex and requires fewer intermediate tables.
 - Using upstream next ads 'dev' tables as inputs into the dev results is problematic as the dev tables typically contain incomplete historical assingments, which may not be based on the same treatment cells that are defined in prod.
-- Results can always be recalculated for dates in the past, therefore operational failures can always be remediated after the fact.
+- Results can always be recalculated for dates in the past, therefore operational failures can be remediated after the fact.

 ### External Models
 #### Next Best Label